Out-of-market sports package

 In North America, an out-of-market sports package is a form of subscription television that broadcasts sporting events to areas where the events were unable to be seen by viewers on other broadcast and cable television networks due to the games not being broadcast in their local market.

 Many leagues with major television contracts establish elaborate rules regarding which games are broadcast in different regions (with local teams usually getting preference).
 For viewers who prefer to see a game other than the one being locally broadcast in their designated market area, the out-of-market package provides additional options.

-Rationales

-While such a thing was not necessary to the average sports fan who lives in the market of their team, many circumstances may be in place that generate the desire to view teams out of the market.
-Some include: